Mobile Servicing System: Canadarm2

 In addition to moving itself around the station, the arm can move any object with a grapple fixture.
 In construction of the station the arm was used to move large segments into place.
-It can also be used to capture unpiloted ships like the SpaceX Dragon, the Cygnus spacecraft, and Japanese H-II Transfer Vehicle (HTV) which are equipped with a standard grapple fixture which the Canadarm2 uses to capture and berth the spacecraft.
+It can also capture unpiloted ships like the SpaceX Dragon, the Cygnus spacecraft, and Japanese H-II Transfer Vehicle (HTV), which are equipped with a standard grapple fixture that the Canadarm2 uses to capture and berth the spacecraft.
 The arm is also used to unberth and release the spacecraft after use.

 On-board operators see what they are doing by looking at the three Robotic Work Station (RWS) LCD screens.
-The MSS has two RWS units: one located in the Destiny module and the other in the Cupola.
+The MSS has two RWS units: one in the Destiny module and the other in the Cupola.
 Only one RWS controls the MSS at a time.
 The RWS has two sets of control joysticks: one Rotational Hand Controller (RHC) and one Translational Hand Controller (THC).
 In addition to this is the Display and Control Panel (DCP) and the Portable Computer System (PCS) laptop.

-In recent years, the majority of robotic operations are commanded remotely by flight controllers on the ground at Christopher C. Kraft Jr. Mission Control Center, or from the Canadian Space Agency's John H. Chapman Space Centre.
+In recent years, the majority of robotic operations are commanded remotely by flight controllers at Christopher C. Kraft Jr. Mission Control Center or the Canadian Space Agency's John H. Chapman Space Centre.
 Operators can work in shifts to accomplish objectives with more flexibility than when done by on-board crew operators, albeit at a slower pace.
 Astronaut operators are used for time-critical operations such as visiting vehicle captures and robotics-supported extra-vehicular activity.

-Some time before 12 May 2021 Canadarm2 was hit by a small piece of orbital debris damaging its thermal blankets and one of the booms.
+Some time before 12 May 2021 Canadarm2 was hit by a small piece of orbital debris, damaging its thermal blankets and one of the booms.
 Its operation appeared to be unaffected.

 Canadarm 2 will also help to berth the Axiom Space Station modules to the ISS.

 Latching End Effectors

 Canadarm2 has two LEEs, one at each end.
-A LEE has 3 snare wires to catch the grapple fixture shaft.
+A LEE has three snare wires to catch the grapple fixture shaft.
 Another LEE is on the Mobile Base System's Payload ORU Accommodations (POA) unit.
 The POA LEE is used to temporarily hold large ISS components.
 One more is on the Special Purpose Dexterous Manipulator (SPDM, also known as "Dextre" or "Canada hand").
 Six LEEs have been manufactured and used in various locations on the ISS.

 Special Purpose Dexterous Manipulator

-The Special Purpose Dexterous Manipulator, or "Dextre", is a smaller two-armed robot that can attach to Canadarm2, the ISS, or the Mobile Base System.
-The arms and their power tools are capable of handling delicate assembly tasks and changing Orbital Replacement Units (ORUs) currently handled by astronauts during spacewalks.
-Although Canadarm2 can move around the station in an "inchworm motion", it's unable to carry anything with it unless Dextre is attached.
+The Special Purpose Dexterous Manipulator or "Dextre" is a smaller two-armed robot that can attach to Canadarm2, the ISS, or the Mobile Base System.
+The arms and their power tools can handle delicate assembly tasks and change orbital replacement unit (ORUs) currently handled by astronauts during spacewalks.
+Although Canadarm2 can move around the station in an "inchworm motion", it is unable to carry anything with it unless Dextre is attached.
 Testing was done in the space simulation chambers of the Canadian Space Agency's David Florida Laboratory in Ottawa, Ontario.
 The manipulator was launched to the station on 11 March 2008 on STS-123.